Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 SFR Safety Assesment

 Note that FNR blanket fuel rods should be reprocessed separately from FNR core fuel rods to minimize U-232 accumulation in the FNR blanket fuel.
 The U-232 concentration in core fuel will plateau due to fast neutron fissioning of U-232.
+About half of the required FNR blanket fuel reprocessing can be accomplished by simple mechanical blanket fuel rod sorting based on an electronic scan of each blanket rod.

 The location and structure of the storage is chosen so that the storage will remain naturally dry, will naturally drain, naturally ventilate and will remain safely accessible far into the future.
-Generally the storage should be in a high elevation depleted mine formed in stable granite in order to be sufficiently robust to withstand repeated glaciations.
+Generally the storage should be in a high elevation depleted mine formed in stable high silica granite in order to be sufficiently robust to withstand repeated glaciations.

 The combined 100 X 10 = 1000 fold reduction in spent fuel mass requiring long term storage enables economic use of engineered containers to hold the small spent fuel fraction that actually requires long term storage.
-This arrangement, which allows periodic inspection of the stored waste containerss and future maintenance or replacement of the containers, ensures future ground water purity and public safety certainty for thousands of future generations.
+This arrangement, which allows periodic inspection of the stored waste containers and future maintenance or replacement of the containers, ensures future ground water purity and provides public safety certainty for thousands of future generations.

-As a result of the exclusion of these problem elements from fuel tube alloys, especially carbon and nickel, the FNR fuel tubes have constraints on: maximum operating temperature, maximum internal pressure and maximum thermal stress.
+As a result of the exclusion of problem elements from fuel tube alloys, especially carbon and nickel, the FNR fuel tubes have constraints on: maximum operating temperature, maximum internal pressure and maximum thermal stress.

-In order to prevent leakage neutrons from the reactor blanket impinging on: surrounding intermediate heat exchange tubes, stainless steel pool liner and fire brick insulating walls there is a thick guard band of blanket fuel and liquid sodium between the reactor core fuel and the nearest heat exchange tube or primary sodium pool containment wall.
-The guard band thickness requirement sets a minimum on the primary sodium pool size which makes it impractical to fully assemble the sodium pool in a factory.
-Instead FNRs should be site assembled from factory built and tested modules, each of which can be readily transported by road and/or rail.
+In order to prevent leakage neutrons from the reactor blanket impinging on: surrounding intermediate heat exchange tubes, stainless steel pool liner and fire brick insulating walls there is a thick guard band of blanket fuel and liquid sodium between the reactor core fuel and the nearest heat exchange tube or sodium pool containment wall.
+The guard band thickness requirement sets a minimum on the sodium pool size which makes it impractical to fully assemble the sodium pool in a factory.
+Instead FNRs should be site assembled from factory built and tested modules, each of which can be readily transported to the FNR site by road and/or rail.

 a) Extraction and capture of the inert gases Ar, Kr and Xe;